 As much as we might like to teach our dogs and cats to brush their own teeth, that is just not possible.
-However they can chew on raw bones, bullies or dental chews to help keep the plaque build up at bay.
+However they can chew on raw bones, bullies or dental chews to help keep the plaque build up at bay and to support their oral health.
 Gingivitis in our pets can be very harmful and can lead to periodontal disease.
 We should do our very best to keep this disease from occurring.
-Let’s dig into how it all happens and what you can do to help you keep dental disease away.
+Let’s dig into how it all happens and what you can do to help you keep dental disease away and maintain good dental health for your pet.

 Gingivitis can lead to periodontal disease.
 Untreated, this stage of disease can create pockets of bacteria that will collect and breed more bacteria which can eventually make its way into the body via the bloodstream causing internal inflammation as well as continued inflammation of the gums.
 This stage of gum disease does not only affect the mouth it can cause complications elsewhere in your pet’s body, one being the heart.